Apistogramma ramirezi Myers & Harry, 1948; Papiliochromis ramirezi (Myers & Harry, 1948); Microgeophagus ramirezi (Myers & Harry, 1948)

 This species is a biparental substrate spawner and is best bred in a dedicated set-up with no other fishes present.

-The eggs themselves, however, can be tricky to raise and easily develop fungus or fail to develop unless the water is very clean and of low hardness.
+There does not appear to be any particular trigger for the spawning process with the main requirements being good diet and stringent maintenance regime.
+The eggs can be tricky to raise and easily develop fungus or fail to develop unless the water is very clean and of low hardness, however.

 Inexperienced pairs may eat their brood but often get things right after a few attempts whereas the commercially-produced fish (see ‘Notes’) tend to be of relatively poor quality and may fail to fertilise many of their eggs or simply consume them repeatedly.

-Unless sexable adults are available it’s best to begin with a group of young fish and allow pairs to form naturally, separating them as they do so, and we recommend purchasing these from a reputable private breeder if possible.
+Unless sexable adults are available it is best to begin with a group of young fish and allow pairs to form naturally, separating them as they do so, and we recommend purchasing these from a reputable private breeder if possible.

 The eggs are normally laid on a solid surface such as a flat rock, piece of driftwood, broad plant leaf or directly on the aquarium glass, and spawning occurs in typical style with the female laying one or more rows of eggs before the male moves in to fertilise them, this process being repeated numerous times.